sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 int distance = 0;

 void setup() {
-	Serial.begin(9600);
+	// Startup the Serial communication for the Serial Monitor Serial.begin(9600);
 }

 void loop() {
-	distance = sonarSensor.ping_cm();
+	// Get the distance from the sensor distance = sonarSensor.ping_cm();
-	Serial.println("Sonar distance: " + String(distance));
+	// Print the value to the Serial Monit Serial.println("Sonar distance: " + String(distance));
 	delay(30);
 }